-Another Mother’s Child ( to be published later in 2021)
+Another Mother’s Child ( to be published July 2021)

 The story begins in rural Ireland at the turn of the twentieth century, where young Ellen Clancey is in trouble.
 Resourceful, brave and determined, she manages to turn something which could have been a disaster into a lifelong challenge.
-Her actions take her from home near Drimoleague in West Cork to a new life in America.
+Her actions take her from her home at Lahana, near Derryleague in West Cork to a new life in America.

 Her great- great- granddaughter is Lizzie.
 She, a city girl living a liberated twenty first century lifestyle, is tasked with uncovering the secrets surrounding Ellen’s life.
 In the process of discovery she develops a deeper compassion and understanding of her own family.

 As Lizzie and her sister, Faith, follow Ellen’s journey from Ireland to America, their assumptions are challenged as they grow to understand their own relationships, values and lifestyles.

 Ellen may have little in common with twenty-first century Lizzie.
 But as Lizzie uncovers her ancestor’s secret, she discovers there can be more than one version of the past, more than one way of appreciating the motives of those who have few choices.

 The story holds gems of discovery up to the light, mapping a pathway between Ellen and her great-great-granddaughter Lizzie.

 This is a book with a smattering of social history, and a clutchful of characters who are, of their time, the best they can be.
 It will appeal to readers who enjoy ancestor searching, a who-do-you-think-you-are story of power, heartbreak, equality and love.